 Steroids and Your Tendons: Shocking Research

-Most are aware that steroids are not good for us.
+Most are aware that steroids are not good for us, as a shoulder pain doctor in Mesa, Arizona can attest.
 Steroids are bad for bones.
 Bad for diabetes.
 Bad for tendons.
 But just HOW bad?

-I can honestly say that there have been very, very few situations in my years of practice that I have felt a steroid injection was a necessity.
+I, as a Mesa, AZ shoulder pain doctor, can honestly say that there have been very, very few situations in my years of practice that I have felt a steroid injection was a necessity.
 And don’t think you’re safe if you have a local injection directly into an area such as the shoulder.
-Research has shown that the injection site doesn’t matter; an injection into the buttocks is just as effective as a direct shot into the supraspinatous tendon.
-This means that the steroid is spreading throughout your body, effecting every single tissue in your body.
+Research has shown that the injection site doesn’t matter; an injection into the buttocks is just as effective as a direct shot into the supraspinatus tendon.
+This means that the steroid is spreading throughout your body, affecting every single tissue in your body.

 Nope.
-The results of this particular study should be a massive eye-opener to everyone.
+The results of this particular study should be a massive eye-opener to everyone, as a shoulder pain doctor Mesa, AZ can explain.
 In this study, researchers looked at the cellular effect of the steroid dexamethasone on hamstring tendons.
 They found that steroids trigger a process called cell senescence.
 Senescence means to “grow old” and basically indicates that an organism is coming to the end of its lifespan.
 Cellular senescence has a similar meaning, indicating that a cell has ceased to function fully, has stopped dividing and is basically nearing the end of its life.